IpeDepot.com

 RESISTANCE

 Ipe An extremely dense, tight grained wood.
 Generally a deep rich brown with some pieces displaying red and amber hues.
 3600lbs 22,560 psi Highest rating for insect (termite) and decay resistance.
-Offers up to 100 year lifespan.
+Offers a 75+ year lifespan.

 Douglas